MartinHoldrege/sitedata_analysis/README.md

 ## Other misc.

+`sagebrush_extent.R`--create raster of the approximate  extent of big sagebrush ecosystems based on GAP landcover dataset.
+The raster created here is used in the `site_map.R` script.

-`site_map.R`--maps of the sites (some of these maps are only reproducible with all underlying geographic data--not included here).
+`site_map.R`--maps of the site locations (some of these maps are only reproducible with all underlying geographic data--not included here).

 `logfile_issues.R`--examination of some logfile warnings etc. from STEPWAT2 simulations.